HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/construction_site.md

 - The construction site was the first hint of a multi-story building in the game.
 - One day, the bunker entrance may open, revealing a bunker...
-- Platonthek and Yeet120 designed the construction site.

 # History

 - [v0.19.0](https://github.com/HasangerGames/suroi/releases/tag/v0.19.0)